getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 - Enable communication between hops, for instance, between different SDKs (Native and Mobile, ReactNative and Android) and between Relays.
 - Allow batching of certain Items into a single submission.
-- Offline storage of events along with all their meta data for deferred sending.
+- Offline storage for deferred sending after connection issues.

 Sentry specifies a dedicated endpoint at for ingesting Envelopes: